-You will receive important information and reminders to your IIT email address regarding graduation and commencement.
-Please check your IIT email address frequently for emails regarding instructions, procedures and deadlines regarding your commencement.
-If using another primary email address, please forward your IIT email to that personal email address to ensure compliance.
+You will receive important information and reminders to your Illinois Tech email address regarding graduation and commencement.
+Please check your Illinois Tech email address frequently for emails regarding instructions, procedures and deadlines regarding your commencement.
+If using another primary email address, please forward your Illinois Tech email to that personal email address to ensure compliance.

 Graduate Salute & Tickets

 Mark your calendar to stop by Graduate Salute on either date in the Ballroom of Hermann Hall from noon–7 pm on April 23th or 24th, 2018. in order to pick up your cap and gown (regalia) and your guest tickets.
 You can also have your photo taken in your regalia and order your class ring.